Dusky hopping mouse: Taxonomy

 The dusky hopping mouse, or Wilkinti, is a mammal in the order Rodentia, and suborder Sciurognathi.
 The species is in the family Muridae and the subfamily Murinae (includes all Australian native rats and mice).
 The dusky hopping mouse belongs to the genus Notomys, a group of desert-dwelling rodents.

 The species was originally described as Ascopharynx fuscus (Wood Jones 1925) from a specimen collected in South Australia.
 Subsequent collections were described as Notomys fuscus eyreius in 1960.
-Hopping mice collected in Queensland between 1957 to 1959 were described as a new species, Notomys filmeri, however, later taxonomic investigation revealed these were Notomys fuscus.
+Hopping mice collected in Queensland between 1957 and 1959 were described as a new species, Notomys filmeri, however, later taxonomic investigation revealed these were Notomys fuscus.

 Description

 The dusky hopping mouse has pale orange-brown upper parts, occasionally with grey tinged streaks.
 The under parts are grey-white.
-It grows to 80-115 mm long, with an average weight of 35 g.
-The tail is between 120-155 mm long, ending in a tuft of dark hairs.
+It grows to 80–115 mm long, with an average weight of 35 g.
+The tail is between 120 and 155 mm long, ending in a tuft of dark hairs.
 They have a well-developed throat pouch, with an opening surrounded by a fleshy margin with inward pointing, coarse white hairs.
 Its ears are large and furless for dissipating heat, and they have prominent dark eyes, and strong incisor teeth.
 It has short front legs, and long, elongated hind feet. with only three pads on the sole.
 Male reproductive anatomy is distinctive.
 The glans is small and tapered towards the tip.
 The surface has large dorsally projecting spines, with slightly curved tips.
 The testes are extremely small compared to other native rodents.
 Females have two pairs of inguinal teats.